 Gareth Williams, ‘Elephant Angel’ Composer, 2012

-‘Elephant Angel’ showed at Belfast Festival in the Grand Opera House on Tuesday 23rd October 2012.
+‘Elephant Angel’ showed at Belfast Festival in the Grand Opera House, Belfast on Tuesday 23rd October 2012.
 The following Friday, the cast played to the Strule Arts Centre, Omagh, Co.
 Tyrone.

-Settings included the zoo, the grounds of the nearby Belfast Castle, and the docks next to HMS Caroline.
-The zoo scenes included both new and old sections of the site.
+Settings included Belfast Zoo, the grounds of the nearby Belfast Castle, and the docks next to H.M.S.
+Caroline.
+The Zoo scenes included both new and old sections of the site.
 Some existing 1930s cages were renovated and redressed to create authentic animal enclosures.
 Streets in North Belfast including Union Street and Little Donegall Street were transformed into Blitz-era Belfast for filming.

 Hamilton has been chosen as it still retains red-bricked terraced housing similar to that of 1940’s Belfast, and due to its proximity to a 4-year-old elephant living in African Lion Safari in Toronto.
 This elephant has been used before in films and commercials and will play the role of ‘Buster’.